jhap1982/giveituruguay/2012/2012-10-02 - American Airlines Center, Dallas, TX, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Around the World
+2. Around the World
-Snow ((Hey Oh))
+3. Snow ((Hey Oh))
-Otherside
+4. Otherside
-Look Around
+5. Look Around
-Can't Stop
+6. Can't Stop
-Hard to Concentrate
+7. Hard to Concentrate
-The Adventures of Rain Dance Maggie
+8. The Adventures of Rain Dance Maggie
-I Like Dirt
+9. I Like Dirt
-Universally Speaking
+10. Universally Speaking
-Funky Crime tease
+11. Funky Crime tease
-Under the Bridge
+12. Under the Bridge
-Ethiopia
+13. Ethiopia
-Higher Ground
+14. Higher Ground
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Suck My Kiss
+18. Suck My Kiss
-Everybody Knows This Is Nowhere
+19. Everybody Knows This Is Nowhere
-Give It Away
+20. Give It Away

 ## Notes